Can I create virtual tours with Canvas?

 If you are not attempting to create marketing imagery for consumers, this is usually a good option for creating a revisitable “digital twin” of the space (especially via the Canvas 3D Web Viewer).

-This is a typical result from our Scan To CAD service for a home scanned with Canvas, which starts at $15/scan.
+This is a typical result from our Scan To CAD service for a home scanned with Canvas, which starts at $0.10/sqft.
 It is a “blank slate” of the space, which can also be used to show off a space or provide context about its contents, but is most useful for measurements, creating 2D plans, or redesigning the space virtually.

 Overall, if your goal is creating marketing imagery to sell a property, you may want to investigate other tools, like 360-degree cameras, which are specifically built for this purpose.
 However, if your goal is capturing a 3D model to measure, redesign, or revisit for internal collaboration, it will likely do the job well!